- Looks good inside and out

 The 2020 Mazda CX-5 would like to let you know that it is the sportiest small crossover SUV on the market.
 Subtle, occasional reminders, such as the high-effort steering, taut suspension, and bolstered seats are welcome.
 The powertrain rumble, cramped cargo utility, and tight back seat, all hallmarks of performance cars?
 Maybe not so much.

 There’s a lot to like about the 2020 CX-5, but it occasionally tries too hard to be something we’re not sure too many shoppers actually want.
-It’s hampered by its lousy infotainment software and utility-lite interior but otherwise shines, prompting a 6.7 out of 10 score here.
+It’s hampered by its lousy infotainment software and utility-lite interior but otherwise shines, which prompts a 6.7 out of 10 score here.
 (Read more about how we rate cars.)

-Base CX-5s make use of an adequate inline-4 rated at 187 horsepower, while a turbo-4 standard on higher-trim versions delivers more grunt but less refinement.
+Base CX-5s use an adequate inline-4 rated at 187 horsepower, while a turbo-4 standard on higher-trim versions delivers more grunt but less refinement.
 A turbodiesel is due out sometime in 2020, though its launch has been many years in the making.

 A 6-speed automatic transmission delivers power forward or to all four wheels.
 Its limited ratios hold back the engines a little when it comes to passing power, but it fires off quick shifts most of the time.